fold-lang/fold/README.md

 ## The _Fold_ Programming Language

-_Fold_ is an expressive, pragmatic functional language with type checking and inference designed for development of fast and robust applications.
+_Fold_ is an expressive, pragmatic functional language designed for development of fast and robust applications.

 <table>
   <tbody>